ajjswift/azuryth-api/README.md

 # This repository stores the [Azuryth](https://azuryth.com) Web API.

-It's constantly expanding, but currently includes a few routes.
+- It's constantly expanding, but currently includes a few routes.

+- Written with NextJS, as we have future plans to create a user interface for this API.

+***

 No `''` marks should be used in any request.
 eg: